Sebastian Broways

 The false tradeoff.

+Design needs to serve the business and the users, both.
 Look at Craigslist.
 No one would call it beautiful.
 But it solved a real problem, the UX didn’t get in the way of the user, and they built a billion-dollar business.
 You don’t need elaborate UIs.
 You need clarity.
 That said, Craigslist could have paid more attention to detail, listened to their users, and evolved.
 They didn’t, and Facebook Marketplace ate their lunch.
 The point isn’t that you need to over-design things.
 The point is that you can have minimal, functional scope with a simple UX and still have beautiful attention to detail.
 Those things don’t have to be at odds.

 Why founders get this wrong.